-Ten years ago, a group of researchers began advancing a groundbreaking new polio vaccine called nOPV2.
-By the time it came to PATH’s doorstep in 2015, the data were already promising, but even the best health innovations face obstacles on their way to the people and communities who need them.
+More than a decade ago, a group of researchers began advancing a groundbreaking new polio vaccine called nOPV2.
+By the time it came to PATH’s doorstep in 2015, it was ready for clinical testing.

 Genetic stability for a safer vaccine

 Sabin oral polio vaccines (OPVs) have brought the world to the brink of eradication, but pockets of low immunization coverage leave the door open for a threat to arise—circulating vaccine-derived poliovirus.

 Though it is a rare phenomenon, the weakened poliovirus strain used in OPVs can revert to a virulent form after being shed from the body.
 This is most frequently seen with the strain used in the traditional type 2 oral polio vaccine (OPV2).
 The world is so close to eradication, that these rare, circulating, type 2 vaccine-derived cases now outnumber wild polio cases—and as a result—pose a challenge to eradicating the disease.

 The primary way to tamp down the threat of vaccine-derived cases has been to use OPVs to vaccinate as many people as possible in the community.
 Researchers created nOPV2 for outbreak response with the aim of having a more genetically stable vaccine that is less likely to revert to a virulent form in the first place.